layer5io/containers-101-workshop/lab-3/README.md

     * `--name`: Gives the service an easily remembered name
     * `--endpoint-mode`: Today all services running on Windows need to be started in DNS round robin mode.
     * `--network`: Attaches the containers from our service to the `atsea` network
-    * `--publish`: Exposes port 1433 but only on the Windows host.
+    * `--publish`: Exposes port 6379 but only on the host.
     * `--detach`: Runs the service in the background
     * Our service is based off the image `sixeyed/atsea-db:mssql`